ftc2/phpbb_pg2mysql/README.md

 sudo docker exec -it phpbb-mariadb /dumptools/dump_phpbb/import_phpbb.sh
 ```

-Finally, follow the [import steps](https://meta.discourse.org/t/migrate-a-phpbb3-forum-to-discourse/30810) and **move on with your life...**
+Finally, follow the [Discourse import steps](https://meta.discourse.org/t/migrate-a-phpbb3-forum-to-discourse/30810) and **move on with your life...**

 I **strongly** suggest having the importer connect directly to the `phpbb-mariadb` container instead of doing yet another intermediary dump.